 Instructions

 - Mix together the flour, oil, salt and water in a bowl.
 If it's too dry and won't come together, add a little more water, but it will be a relatively dry dough.
-Kneed for a minute then set aside while you prepare the toppings.
+Knead for a minute then set aside while you prepare the toppings.

 - Preheat the oven to 450F/230C.
 Line a large baking sheet/tray (half sheet) with parchment.